farmbeatslabs/studentkit/Indoor-m1/1_Build_your_Windows_10_IoT_Core_Device.md

 ![](media/f0c289152a4ecce31ae8c600494f414d.jpg)

->   image1.jpeg

 Connecting to the LAN and Internet
 ----------------------------------

-There are multiple options to getting your Raspberry Pi online and manageable by your PC.
-Ideally you would have the PC and Raspberry Pi on the same network.
+There are multiple options to getting your Raspberry Pi online and reachable by your PC.
+It’s essential to have your Raspberry Pi and PC either wired or wireless.

+*Note: Internet connectivity and device to device communication is the area that often requires the most troubleshooting.
+It’s best to have the Raspberry Pi connected to an Ethernet connection.
+If this is not possible there may be additional manual steps to get it online.*

 -   **Ethernet Cabled** – Plug one side of the LAN cable into the Raspberry Pi and the other into the same Ethernet Hub or Switch that your PC is plugged